danbev/learning-quantum-computing/README.md

 If we draw a parallel with classical bits they would be like only being able to be positioned at the south pole or the north pole.
 So `|0>` is a vector (1 0)

+There is a good [simulation](https://www.st-andrews.ac.uk/physics/quvis/simulations_html5/sims/blochsphere/blochsphere.html) that can be used to get a better feeling for this.

+### Phase
+A complex number has a magnitude and a phase.
+Think of the complex number as the needle of you watch.
+The angle theta tells us the time, which is known in physics as the phase.

 ### Tensor product
 ```